Continental margin: Types

 There are two types of continental margins: active and passive margins.

 Active margins are typically associated with lithospheric plate boundaries.
 These active margins can be convergent or transform margins, and are also places of high tectonic activity, including volcanoes and earthquakes.
 The West Coast of North America and South America are active margins.
 Active continental margins are typically narrow from coast to shelf break, with steep descents into trenches.
 Convergent active margins occur where oceanic plates meet continental plates.
 The denser oceanic crust of one plate subducts below the less dense continental crust of another plate.
 Convergent active margins are the most common type of active margin.
-Transform active margins are more rare, and occur when an oceanic plate and a continental plate are moving parallel to each other in opposite directions.
-These transform margins are often characterized by many offshore faults, which causes high degree of relief offshore, marked by islands, shallow banks, and deep basins.
+Transform active margins are rarer and occur when an oceanic plate and a continental plate are moving parallel to each other in opposite directions.
+These transform margins are often characterized by many offshore faults, which causes a high degree of relief offshore, marked by islands, shallow banks, and deep basins.
 This is known as the continental borderland.

 Passive margins are often located in the interior of lithospheric plates, away from the plate boundaries, and lack major tectonic activity.
 They often face mid-ocean ridges.
-From this, comes a wide variety of features, such as low-relief land extending miles away from the beach, long river systems and piles of sediment accumulating on the continental shelf.
+From this comes a wide variety of features, such as low-relief land extending miles away from the beach, long river systems, and piles of sediment accumulating on the continental shelf.
 The East Coast of the United States is an example of a passive margin.
 These margins are much wider and less steep than active margins.